dananau/GTPyhop/README.md

 - GTPyhop is mostly backward-compatible with Pyhop.
 However, GTPyhop includes more documentation, more debugging features, and the ability to load multiple planning domains into memory and switch among them without having to restart Python each time.

 For further information, see this [overview of GTPyhop](http://www.cs.umd.edu/~nau/papers/nau2021gtpyhop.pdf) and this [additional information](additional_information.md).
-These documents are from the 2021 HPlan workshop and the GTPyhop software distribution, respectively.

 ### Things in the GTPyhop distribution